NOW READING GAMING BUILDING

 Led the post-acquisition greenfield platform rebuild across the finish line; platform shipped Jan 2023, serving ~1.7M customers.
 Continues as a lead principal in the Solution Architecture and Design (SAD) function, driving cross-team architecture and standards.

-• Audit Log standards & implementation (in flight): owns the org-wide standard and its rollout across services for compliance and observability.
+• Audit Log standards & implementation: owns the org-wide standard and its rollout across services for compliance and observability.

 • AI-assisted code generation (specification-driven, test-gated): authored a methodology in which standards inform tests, tests are human-reviewed, and an LLM produces code bound to those tests — treating the LLM as a constrained implementer, not a free agent.